Author Talk: Website Stuff

 I had to argue for HM to send me to a new server b/c theirs was always crashing.
 That fixed the issue for a bit, but after a month it went back to crashing.
 My host tried to blame it on the background processes of the themes I had been using.
 Long story short, I tried a BUNCH of themes.
 I found a really good WP theme called NIMVA! that did everything I wanted it to with some pretty awesome coding.
 It was a top of the line type theme.
 Unfortunately, that did not stop my website from crashing.
 HM told me that Jetpack would say my service was crashing, but was lying.
 I installed a “site uptime” doodad.
 Every time JP said I had a crash, the site up time also recorded a crash.

 I started considering moving my website or shutting it down.
 I did not know what I was going to do.
 I did not have the 240 dollars to renew my site and it did not work half the time.
-I finally found a hosting company that was a LOT more stable than HM and I stumbled on a deal for lifetime hosting package.
+I finally found a hosting company that was a LOT more stable than HM and I stumbled on a deal for a lifetime hosting package.
 I bought two of those and proceeded to try to move my websites.
 I had no clue what I was doing.
-Turns out, I did not need to know.
+Turns out, I didn’t need to know.
 Arch Hosting has awesome support.
 They moved my domains, my WP websites, and installed security certificates all for free.
 Their c-panel is very state-of-the art as is their “user area”.
 Anytime I have a question, a live human responds back to me in a matter of minutes, not days.
-They are really good about showing server uptime and working on any problems immediately.
+They are really good about showing server up-time and working on any problems immediately.

 I bet you are wondering where this is going?
 I’m telling you as a person that has used multiple website products, multiple hosts, and multiple domain managers that you do not have to settle for your website.
 Do not pay somebody 300 dollars a year for hosting on a crappy shared server that crashes all the time.
 Arch Hosting starts out for 3.00 a month and a business plan is only 6.00 a month.
 Use my link to sign up today for your taste of awesome hosting!

-In summary, you do not need to fear creating one of the best tools available to you.
+In summary, you do not need to fear creating on one of the best platforms available to you.
 I always said if you are not on the internet, then you do not exist.
 For a lot of people this is true.
 There really is no reason for you to not register a domain name AND buy a hosting package if you are trying to make a career out of your writing.
 A website with your personal domain gains you credibility.
 I do not understand the psychology behind it, but it does.
 Business cards with a domain name that you created seem to work better too.

 I know money is tight a lot of the times; so, If you are starting out, publish through Draft2Ditial and utilize their author site until you can get your website squared away.
 In the very least you can register a domain for $12 to $20 dollars a year and direct that domain to the free website.
 This way you will not have to reprint cards.
 All my items say www.shannonmcroberts.com and this domain has been with me since I started doing books back in 2005!
 It certainly has changed over the years, but I have not had to reprint any cards 🙂